 My overall thoughts on the sleeper train in India…

-Now onto the what I thought about the overnight train as a whole.
+Now onto what I thought about the overnight train as a whole.
 Well, it was certainly memorable.
 However, I look back really fondly on our experience of getting the overnight train.
-It was nice to rub shoulders with the locals and to play with some of the children in our compartment – they kept being drawn to all the snacks which we were happy to share with them.
+It was nice to rub shoulders with the locals and to play with some of the children in our compartment who kept being drawn to all the snacks – which we were happy to share with them.